kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 #### Alpha

-- Parts 1-3 (bounded tolerance with conservation and re-baseline; auto-detected bound; `memoryManagerPolicyOptions` with `memory-drift-tolerance`) implemented behind the `MemoryManagerDriftTolerance` feature gate, disabled by default.
+- Parts 1-3 (bounded tolerance with conservation and re-baseline; derived bound; `memoryManagerPolicyOptions` with `memory-drift-tolerance`) implemented behind the `MemoryManagerDriftTolerance` feature gate, disabled by default.
+- The `kubelet_memory_manager_drift_tolerance_bytes` and
+  `kubelet_memory_manager_memory_drift_bytes` metrics.
 - Unit tests for the tolerated, rejected, gate-disabled and option paths.

 #### Beta

 - Feature gate enabled by default.
+- arm64 confirmed.
-- The `memory_manager_drift_tolerated_total` kubelet metric and the node e2e test in place and passing in the sig-node periodic jobs.
+- The node e2e test in place and passing in the sig-node periodic jobs.
 - Feedback from users affected by kubernetes/kubernetes#131253; no open correctness issues.